Martha's Vineyard Real Estate Buyer Agent

-Exclusive Buyer Representation backed by two decades of Martha's Vineyard Real Estate knowledge and experience.
+Exclusive Representation FOR BUYERS ONLY with over three decades of Martha's Vineyard Real Estate knowledge and experience.

-The CLOSING
+The Real Estate CLOSING

 Did you ever think this day would arrive?
 Finally, that home you've been dreaming about is going to be yours and you will officially be a resident of Martha's Vineyard Island.
 You're a little anxious and wondering what's going to happen at the closing.
 Will you have everything you need in order for the closing to go smoothly?
 Hopefully, between your exclusive buyer's agent and your attorney, you have nothing to worry about.
+But to quote Yogi Berra, "It ain't over till it's over".

-However, what if something goes wrong?
+What if something goes wrong?
 Normally, problems surface before a closing and not at the closing table, but sometimes the loan docs arrive at the last minute and the loan everyone thought was approved was not, or the purchaser cannot comply with the lender's terms.
 Buyers have been known to show up at closing in the hope that the seller will reduce the price in order to close.
 Although there have been cases where the seller may be willing to take less money in order for the deal to go through, because they already went ahead in good faith with their own plans, I would bet on having success.
 If the deal doesn't close, everyone loses.

 A more common problem that can arise, especially with Martha's Vineyard real estate, is a title problem.
 Here again, evidence of this should surface well before the closing and hopefully be remedied by the time of the closing.
 If the title cannot be perfected in time for the closing an extension may be granted to allow the seller to clear the defect.
 The defect could be as a result of a lien or an inaccurate survey dating back decades, or an owner in the title chain that never signed off on a deed.
 This is why I feel it is important to research the title back as far as records allow and certainly more than 50 years.
 The horror stories abound ranging from sellers who are not the rightful owners to messy divorces where a friend impersonates a spouse so that the sale can go through without the true spouse's knowledge.
 Today it is quite common for the attorney's to request proof of identity in the form of a photo ID.